Miss Zoe at Hotel Indigo Savannah Historic District. Photo by Teresa Earnest

-With artful décor and relaxed urban vibe, Andaz Savannah is a new concept by Hyatt providing a fashionable lodging experience in the Historic District.
+With artful décor and relaxed urban vibe, Andaz Savannah is a concept by Hyatt providing a fashionable lodging experience in the Historic District.

-Tip: While you’re off exploring the city, treat your pet to a day at Blissful Buddha Pet Service.
+Tip: While you’re exploring the city, treat your pet to a day at Blissful Buddha Pet Service.

 The Bohemian Hotel Savannah Riverfront, Autograph Collection

 Overlooking the Savannah River, this swanky hotel with chic design and vintage charm is just steps from River Street, shopping, dining and City Hall.
 Visit Rocks on the Roof, famous for cocktails and scenic views.

 Pup guidelines: Maximum one pet (dog 80 pounds or less; no cats) per room; non-refundable fee of $150 USD

 Perched on the corner of Bay and Jefferson Streets in the heart of Savannah's historic district lies the "Grand Lady of the Bay."
 This 19th century, sprawling architectural masterpiece once housed famed Georgia merchant Simon Guckenheimer.
 Today, it stands as Hotel Indigo Savannah, a charming boutique hotel that effortlessly combines modern luxury, contemporary design and respectful nods to its impressive past.